carsonak/bigint_calc/README.md

 This project was compiled using the [gcc](https://gcc.gnu.org/) compiler.
-The command used while **debugging**: gcc -std=c17 -lm -g -pedantic -Wall -Werror -Wextra -fsanitize=undefined -fsanitize-undefined-trap-on-error -fstack-protector-all ./src/\*.c -o ./debug_math
+The command used while **debugging**:

+gcc -std=c17 -lm -g -pedantic -Wall -Werror -Wextra -fsanitize=undefined -fsanitize-undefined-trap-on-error -fstack-protector-all ./src/\*.c -o ./debug_math

-To use the program as a simple calculator, compile with:
+To use the program as a simple calculator, compile with **release:**

-**Release:** gcc -std=c17 -pedantic -Wall -Werror -Wextra -O3 ./src/\*.c -o ./math -lm
+gcc -std=c17 -pedantic -Wall -Werror -Wextra -O3 ./src/\*.c -o
+./math -lm

 ## Usage